This Simple Winter Salad with Apple and Pomegranate is comforting and hearty and perfect for lunch or a light dinner.

 - 2 beets peeled and thinly sliced

-- 1 tbsp fresh chopped thyme (or 1 tsp dried)
+- 1 tablespoon fresh chopped thyme (or 1 teaspoon dried)

-- 2 tbsp fresh pomegranate seeds (see tip below)
+- 2 tablespoon fresh pomegranate seeds (see tip below)

 - 4 cups greens or spinach (or as much as you want)

-- 2 tsp pomegranate juice (you can squeeze your own juice out of seeds for strict paleo and whole30)
+- 2 teaspoon pomegranate juice (you can squeeze your own juice out of seeds for strict paleo and whole30)

 1. Preheat oven to 375 degrees and line baking sheets with parchment paper.

-2. Add cut beets to one baking sheet and toss with 1 tbsp oil, 1/4 tsp salt, and 1/4 tsp pepper (or as much as you’d like).
+2. Add cut beets to one baking sheet and toss with 1 tablespoon oil, ¼ teaspoon salt, and ¼ teaspoon pepper (or as much as you’d like).
 Add to the middle rack of the oven.

-3. Add carrots, apple, parsnip, and thyme to other baking sheet and combine with 1 tbsp extra virgin olive oil, 1/2 tsp salt and 1/4 tsp pepper and mix well.
+3. Add carrots, apple, parsnip, and thyme to other baking sheet and combine with 1 tablespoon extra virgin olive oil, ½ teaspoon salt and ¼ teaspoon pepper and mix well.
 Add to the lower rack of the oven.
 Roast both vegetable trays until soft – about 25-30 minutes, giving a toss halfway through.

-4. Meanwhile, in a mixing bowl, combine pomegranate juice, 2 tbsp olive oil, balsamic vinegar, dijon mustard and a pinch of salt, whisk well, and set aside.
+4. Meanwhile, in a mixing bowl, combine pomegranate juice, 2 tablespoon olive oil, balsamic vinegar, dijon mustard and a pinch of salt, whisk well, and set aside.

 5. When vegetables are done set aside to cool for a few minutes.